Pavithra117/LU-Decomposition/README.md

 ## Algorithm
 1.import numpy as np
-2. from scipy import lu
+2.from scipy package import lu
-3. get the input from the user
+3.get input from the user
-4. print result
+4. print the result

 ## Program:
 (i) To find the L and U matrix